DrKraig/Planning-Algorithms/Project3/README.md

     3. Navigate to this directory using 'cd ENPM661/Project3/'
     4. To Run Dijkstra, Navigate to 'cd Phase 1'.
 If OS is Ubuntu, type 'python3 Dijkstra.py'
     4. To Run AStar, Navigate to 'cd Phase 2'.
 If OS is Ubuntu, type 'python3 AStar.py'
+    5. To Run AStar with Dublin Curves, Navigate to 'cd Phase 3'.
+If OS is Ubuntu, type 'python3 AStar.py'
     5. Enter the parameters of the robot
     6. Enjoy!